 Families should work with their ILP to develop an individualized family service plan (IFSP) for helping the child transition smoothly to a special education school or other preschool.
 This plan needs to be developed and started no later than the child’s third birthday.

-For information on transitions from ILPs to pre-schools including a guide to the transition process titled, “Step Ahead Age Three,” or you can call 907- 465-3170 or you can go to this website or here.
+For information on transitions from ILPs to pre-schools including a guide to the transition process titled, “Step Ahead Age Three,” you can call 907- 465-3170.

 Leaving High School